-If you wish to know more, or are interested in becoming a governor, please contact the School Office.
+If you wish to know more, or are interested in becoming a governor, please contact the Clerk to Governors or the School Office.

 I joined the governing body in November 2015 and sit on the Finance and Personnel Committee.
 I act as Responsible Officer (Finance), linking with the school’s business manager regarding the financial management of the school.

 My background includes active leadership roles in various youth organisations and sports clubs.
 In my professional life, my experience includes strategy development along with budget, people and performance management.